-- Give yourself a mani/pedi: Or any kind of self-care for that matter.
-No matter if it’s painting your nails or taking that long, hot bath you’ve been dreaming about, remind yourself that self-care is not an indulgent; it’s a necessity for your well-being.
+Give yourself a mani/pedi: Or any kind of self-care for that matter.
+No matter if it’s painting your nails or taking that long, hot bath you’ve been dreaming about, remind yourself that self-care is not an indulgence; it’s a necessity for your well-being.

 Meditate: If you ask me, nothing relaxes the mind quite like a few hip openers.
 (Child’s Pose, anyone?)
 But even if yoga isn’t your cup of tea, simply sitting quietly, focusing on your breath through meditation will have a huge impact on calming your nerves.

 Dial up an upbeat friend: Moods are contagious.
 So to infuse more happy vibes, call that upbeat friend to catch up or invite them over for an Olivia Pope size glass of wine (or two, or three — no judgement!)